Transcendent-Tapir/Spectral-Sleuths/index.md

 __**NEW**__

 Pick one signature asset that starts at a d8.
-This asset is always the same
+This asset is always the same, and should be significant to your character

 you also carry 3 mundane items rated at a d6. these items can be defined during play and can change every investigation